elexis/elexis-3-base/bundles/at.gruber.elexis.mythic22/README.md

 ## How to install
 The plugin is implicitly installed by installing the superordinated [feature](https://github.com/elexis/elexis-3-base/tree/master/features/at.gruber.elexis.mythic22.feature).
 Elexis 2.1.5 or newer is required

+## Configuration
+The plugin is configured by a mapping file.
+Use only pair of values that have a corresponding _Laboritem_ in Elexis.
+Otherwise an Exception will be thrown.

 ## License
 Copyright (c) 2011, Christian Gruber and MEDEVIT OG All rights reserved.